Montreal Museum of Fine Arts: 2011 theft

 One day before the 39th anniversary of the 1972 theft, a visitor took a 20 by 21 cm Roman marble head from the 1st century CE from its pedestal.
 The perpetrator was able to escape the museum before the head's absence was discovered.
 Late in October 2011, about eight weeks after the original theft, a similarly sized sandstone relief of a guard's head dating to 5th-century-BCE Persia was stolen the same way.
 The two works were valued at $1.3 million together.

 In late 2013, a tip led investigators to the home of Simon Metke, an Edmonton man.
-The SQ, in conjunction with the Royal Canadian Mounted Police, executed a search warrant and recovered the Persian piece in January 2014.
+The Sûreté du Québec, in conjunction with the Royal Canadian Mounted Police, executed a search warrant and recovered the Persian piece in January 2014.
 He was charged with possession of stolen property, possessing the proceeds of a crime and possessing a controlled substance for the purpose of trafficking; his girlfriend faced the latter two charges as well.

 Metke pled guilty to the first charge in April 2017.
 He and the prosecutors agreed that while he did not know the relief had been stolen, he could have taken more steps to ascertain that it had not been than just doing a Google search on "Is a Mesopotamian artifact missing?"
 He received a conditional discharge with probation and community service as his sentence; a character in the 2016 film Yoga Hosers was inspired by him after the story was reported in the media.

 The insurance company had taken legal ownership of the relief as a result of paying the claim, and while the museum could have bought it back by simply repaying the claim it declined to do so, as the relief was offered for sale at the 2016 Frieze Art Fair.
 While police suggested at the time of Metke's arrest they had some leads on the thief, he has not been identified.
 The Roman head also remains missing as of 2017.